PgBiel/typst-tablex/README.md

 - `x: 5` (arbitrarily place the cell at the given column - may error if conflicts occur)
 - `y: 6` (arbitrarily place the cell at the given row - may error if conflicts occur)

-Additionally, instead of specifying content to the cell, you can specify a function `(column, row) => content`, allowing each cell to be aware of where its positioned.
+Additionally, instead of specifying content to the cell, you can specify a function `(column, row) => content`, allowing each cell to be aware of where it's positioned.
 (Note that positions are recorded in the cell's `.x` and `.y` attributes, and start as `auto` unless you specify otherwise.)

 For example: